The Hours (film): Critical response

-Peter Travers of Rolling Stone awarded the film, which he thought "sometimes stumbles on literary pretensions," three out of four stars.
+Peter Travers of Rolling Stone awarded the film, which he thought "sometimes stumbles on literary pretensions", three out of four stars.
 He praised the performances, commenting, "Kidman's acting is superlative, full of passion and feeling ...
 Moore is wrenching in her scenes with Laura's son (Jack Rovello, an exceptional child actor).
 And Streep is a miracle worker, building a character in the space between words and worlds.
 These three unimprovable actresses make The Hours a thing of beauty."

 Philip French of The Observer called it "a moving, somewhat depressing film that demands and rewards attention."
-He thought "the performances are remarkable" but found the Philip Glass score to be "relentless" and "over-amplified."
+He thought "the performances are remarkable" but found the Philip Glass score to be "relentless" and "over-amplified".
 Steve Persall of the St. Petersburg Times said it "is the most finely crafted film of the past year that I never want to sit through again.
 The performances are flawless, the screenplay is intelligently crafted, and the overall mood is relentlessly bleak.
 It is a film to be admired, not embraced, and certainly not to be enjoyed for any reason other than its expertise."
 Peter Bradshaw of The Guardian rated the film three out of five stars and commented, "It is a daring act of extrapolation, and a real departure from most movie-making, which can handle only one universe at a time ...
 The performances that Daldry elicits ... are all strong: tightly managed, smoothly and dashingly juxtaposed under a plangent score ...
 Part of the bracing experimental impact of the film was the absence of narrative connection between the three women.
 Supplying one in the final reel undermines its formal daring, but certainly packs an emotional punch.
 It makes for an elegant and poignant chamber music of the soul."

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century", finishing at number 300.